iamkrishnagupta/orderease/README.md

-# Orderease - Restaurant Management Application
+# Orderease - Restaurant Management System

 ## Project Status
 This project is currently in continuation state.
 Features are being added and improvements are being made.
 Soon, it will be available.